Is the Bureau of Medical Economics Calling You? Learn how to protect your rights!

 Alleged Violations against the Bureau of Medical Economics

-According to PACER** , on or about November 9, 2015, Arizona resident Thomas McLaughlin obtained his credit files and noticed that the Bureau of Medical Economics was reporting an $80 medical debt.
+According to PACER** , on or about November 9, 2015, an Arizona consumer obtained his credit files and noticed that the Bureau of Medical Economics was reporting an $80 medical debt.

 He subsequently sent the agency a letter disputing the alleged debt.
 When he obtained his Experian and Equifax credit files over two months later and noticed that the Bureau of Medical Economics had failed to flag the debt as disputed.